 This session will be moderated by Marianne Cassidy who is the Assistant Secretary of the Department of Public Expenditure and Reform.
 The first panellist will be Julianne Coughlan of Cork County Council.
-The second panellist will be Tony Shannon who is Head of Digital Services, Office of Government Chief Information Officer at Department of Public Expenditure and Reform.
+The second panellist will be Tony Shannon who is Head of Digital in the Office of the Government Chief Information Officer.
 The Final panellist will be Lorna Ross who is Chief Innovation Officer of VHI She is also a part of Adjunct Faculty in the Royal College of Surgeons in Ireland and a Mentor at Unreasonable Impact UK & Europe.